adamdicarlo/elm-pages-ansi-codes-sscce/README.md

     npx elm-pages dev

 Then load localhost:1234/foobar in browser.
-You'll notice the following console output from the `Route.Foobar.data` function:
+Notice the following console output from the `Route.Foobar.data` function:

 ```json
 {